RAMMP Diagnostic Protocol

 The RAMMP model evaluates how trust evolves across the buying journey.

-Trust checkpoint analysis identifies:
+Trust Checkpoint analysis identifies:

 • where trust fails